 Trauma-Focused ACT

-Somatic-focused, exposure-based, and incredibly practical course with learning support from Dr Russ Harris.
+Somatic-focused, exposure-based, and incredibly practical course, with guidance from Dr Russ Harris in a dedicated forum.

-Somatic-focused, exposure-based, and incredibly practical course with learning support from Dr Russ Harris.
+Somatic-focused, exposure-based, and incredibly practical course, with guidance from Dr Russ Harris in a dedicated forum.

 Trauma-Focused ACT: Working With Mind, Body and Emotion